- What Documents Do I Need To Collect For Filing My Tax Return?

 I’m sure you’ve enjoyed the lower tax brackets introduced by the Tax Cuts & Jobs Act in 2017.
 However, many people aren’t aware that the rules of the TCJA will potentially sunset at the end of 2025.

 What does that mean for you?
-I’ve put together a comparison guide [link to your white-labeled guide here] to highlight the changes you might experience.
+I’ve put together a comparison guide [link the File URL of your white-labeled version] to highlight the changes you might experience.

 After reviewing the comparison, let’s book a call or meeting to work through any questions you may have.
 Now might be a good time to plan for any changes you might experience.

-Don’t hesitate to contact us and schedule a time to discuss this further, or [schedule a time with us on our calendar (insert your calendar link here)].
+Don’t hesitate to contact us and schedule a time to discuss this further, or [Insert Calendar Link and Title].

 Sincerely,